elf-audio/cppsketch/README.md

 ## openFrameworks
 Please see the readme in the examples/openFrameworks directory to see how to do that, or go here for an addon https://github.com/elf-audio/ofxCppSketch (probably easier)

+## linux / raspberry pi
+At the moment, only the simple and audio examples work.
+You may need to install libasound2-dev.
+You can do this by typing `sudo apt install libasound2-dev`